 how to ask to resign instead of being fired by Alison Green on January 14, 2015 A reader writes: My friend has been put on a PIP after about eight months at his job – his manager says that he “doesn’t have the skills” to perform the job to her standards.
 After three months on the PIP, it came up that his manager hasn’t seen the improvement she’s been looking for and so he’s likely to be fired any day (the manager hasn’t given him a date yet).
 My friend would like to resign so that he can avoid having to forever check the “Have you ever been fired from a job?” box on future applications; however, he would also like to negotiate what his manager will say about him if she’s ever contacted to give a reference (obviously he wouldn’t list her as one, but we know that potential employers can reach out to whomever they want).
 I swear I’ve seen this discussed on your site in the past, but after extensive searching this morning, I can’t find any posts about it.
 Would it be appropriate for him to approach his boss and say something like, “Obviously this isn’t working out for either one of us, so I’d like to be able to transition my work and leave here on good terms.
 Can we agree that my last day of employment will be [whenever] and that if you’re contacted in the future for a reference that you will only verify employment dates?”
 It feels like there’s a slightly more graceful way to ask for that, but I’m drawing a blank.
 I love your advice, so anything you can provide here would be so appreciated (even if it’s just a link back to the post where you’ve talked about this in the past, because I swear it exists!).
 Yes, that’s totally reasonable to say, and many, many managers will receive that kind of statement with relief.
 It’s a rare manager who enjoys firing someone, and most employers would much rather work out a mutual separation if it’s possible.
 In addition to firings just being tough emotionally, there are practical reasons for preferring a mutual separation — primarily that the exiting employee is much less likely to leave with bad feelings, which means that they’re less likely to badmouth the company (to other employees, vendors, clients, etc.) and much less likely to try to find something to sue over.
 I’d say something very similar to what you suggested: “I’m hearing what you’re saying and I want to be realistic about my chances for success here.
 I wonder if you’d be open to a plan for me to transition out of my role and leave on good terms.
 We could set my last day for (date — probably 2-4 weeks out) to give me a little time to job search and you time to get a head start on hiring a replacement.
 In return, I’d ask that you not contest my unemployment benefits since it sounds like I was likely to be let go at the end of this process anyway, and that we come up with an agreement for what to say to future reference-checkers and how my departure is reflected in company records.”
 Most managers will hear this with relief and will agree — and that’s the smart thing for them to do.
 However, he should be prepared for the small chance that his manager could say, “You know, I was just getting ready to talk to you about this.
 I agree that it’s not working out, but I’d actually like to set your last day for (some earlier date than he had proposed — or even today).”
 If that happens, he could still try to negotiate the other pieces of this; I just want to make sure he’s prepared for the manager pushing back on the question of his last day.
 Also: He should get any agreement about unemployment benefits and references in writing, in case there are any questions later.
 (Plus, this manager may leave the company at some point, and he wants to be sure that the agreement survives even after she’s gone.)
-You may also like:how do I explain being fired for sharing confidential info with a friend?is applying for jobs a numbers game?how can I stop panicking every day that I might get fired? { 155 comments }
+You may also like:is it better to quit without another job or be fired?how do I explain being fired for sharing confidential info with a friend?is applying for jobs a numbers game? { 155 comments }

 Bailando!* January 14, 2015 at 11:14 am Two questions: How does one not “contest” unemployment benefits?
 In my state, we are sent a questionnaire asking very detailed questions about the separation.
 I can’t lie, so how do I go about not contesting it?
 Also, is anyone even getting actual references anymore?
 Any time I call a company for information, I’m given dates of employment (if I’m lucky.)
 No one will talk, even with releases on hand.
 Any tricks out there I am missing?